 - Insurance – claims cost prediction& fraud detection

-- Telecom – improve customer experience for new products introductions
+- Telecom – improve the customer experience for new products introductions

 - Hospitality & Travel – listen to guests comments to improve repeat customer rates